 Where did Plan C come from?

 Good question!
 Some of our members in Leeds were interviewed by the Interventionist Left – a radical organisation in Germany – in 2012 about Plan C’s origins and practice.
 Whilst not all of it is up to date and the politics of Plan C are always evolving it does provide a useful overview of the origins of our organisation.
-To find out more about our current activity you can see our events page, minutes from previous congresses or get in touch with us.
+To find out more about our current activity you can see our events page, blog or get in touch with us.

 1. Plan C is quite an unusual name for a leftist organisation.
 What does it stand for?